-The Airborne IPS System, especially the IPS Core components, are expected to contribute to the overall performance requirements specified for current and future ATS services.
+The Airborne IPS System, especially the IPS core components, are expected to contribute to the overall performance requirements specified for current and future ATS services.

-No specific performance requirements are identified yet for AOC services
+No specific performance requirements are identified yet for AOC services.

-Existing specifications including RTCA DO-306/EUROCAE ED-122 (for FANS1-A), RTCA DO-290/EUROCAE ED-120 (for B1), and RTCA DO-350A/EUROCAE ED-228A (for B2) allocate a specific performance to the airborne segment; however, the performance requirements are usually described from an end-to-end perspective only.
+Existing specifications including ICAO Doc.
+9869, RTCA DO-306/EUROCAE ED-122 (for FANS-1/A), RTCA DO-290/EUROCAE ED-120 (for B1), and RTCA DO-350A/EUROCAE ED-228A (for B2) allocate a specific performance to the airborne segment; however, the performance requirements are usually described from an end-to-end perspective only.
 ATN/IPS routing performance depends on the architecture and implementation, considering the end-to-end constraints.
 Therefore, a detailed apportionment of performance requirements (e.g., availability, transaction time, etc.) on all components of the IPS network is provided in the IPS MASPS (RTCA DO-XXX and EUROCAE ED-YYY).

 Performance requirements allocated to the airborne segment usually apply to the airborne segment in its entirety.
 Therefore, it is recommended that implementers of the core Airborne IPS System provide sufficient margins that consider other system components (e.g., datalink applications, airborne displays, airborne radios, etc.) and the physical links between these components.
+Refer to the IPS MASPS (RTCA DO-XXX and EUROCAE ED-YYY) for guidance regarding aircraft-level performance measurement points.